Figure 1. Image of the Moon from the 1994 Clementine mission.

 Correlation with mascon gravity data

 The computation of the projectile sizes that created the maria depends on the speed of the impactors.
 Mare Serenitatis could have been created by a stony asteroid with diameter of 18.2 kilometers traveling at 45 km/sec or by one with a diameter of 25.6 kilometers traveling at 24.7 km/sec.
 Similarly, Mare Humorum could have been created by an asteroid with diameter of 10.9 kilometers traveling at 45 km/sec or by one with a diameter of 15.3 kilometers traveling at 24.7 km/sec.
 The mascon gravity data published by Sjogren and Wollenhaupt (1972) was used to determine whether the mass of the impactor could be correlated with a substantial portion of the positive gravitational anomaly of the mascon.
 Sjogren's calculation of excess mass for Mare Serenitatis and Mare Humorum yields 15×10-6 and ~7×10-6 of the total lunar mass, respectively.
 This corresponds to approximately 1.1×1018 kilograms for Mare Serenitatis and 5.0×1017 kilograms for Mare Humorum.
 Even for the larger asteroids with lower speeds, the masses of the projectiles account for one percent or less of the mascon masses.
-It may not be possible to determine the initial mass of the impacting asteroids from today's gravity anomalies, but the calculations make it necessary to conclude that even if the lunar maria had an impact origin, the creation of the mascons required the rebound of the cavity floor (Settle and Head, 1979) or a subsequent geological process to bring denser material closer to the surface.
+It may not be possible to determine the initial mass of the impacting asteroids from today's gravity anomalies, but the calculations make it necessary to conclude that the creation of the mascons required the rebound of the cavity floor (Settle and Head, 1979) or a subsequent geological process to bring denser material closer to the surface.

 This paper postulates that the lunar maria on the near side of the Moon could have been created by impacts from asteroids whose speed was increased by a gravity boost from the Earth.
 Since the Moon is tidally locked to the Earth, asteroids hurled from the direction of the Earth impact only the near side of the Moon that always faces the Earth.
 The high energy impacts could have triggered magmatic flows that created the maria at a time the Moon still had a molten center.
 Asteroids impacting the Moon in Quadrant III or Quadrant IV struck mainly the far side of the Moon at the usual asteroid speeds of 17 km/sec.